Behavioral Health Services

 Assisting clients in gaining access to other treatment services as needed

-Integrated Care acknowledges the relationship between physical health and mental health and works to provide same day services which treat the whole person.
+Integrated care acknowledges the relationship between physical health and mental health and works to provide same-day services that treat the whole person.
 At Mercy, patients are given the opportunity to receive both medical and behavioral health care from a single point of service to assist clients with needs ranging from management of diabetes symptoms to coping with anxiety.
 Patients are able to access behavioral health services, such as therapy and psychiatry, when they come in for a medical visit by connecting with a Behavioral Health Consultant who will meet with them at that time or schedule an appointment for a future date.

-Mercy Behavioral Health Services is collaborating with 21 schools from Williamson and Marshall counties during the 2018-19 school year.
-Children and adolescents are dealing with identity crises, moral conflicts, broken families, pressures to conform and many other elements that combined lead to great struggles in their lives.
+Mercy Behavioral Health Services is collaborating with 31 schools from Williamson and Marshall counties during the 2019-2020 school year.
+Children and adolescents are dealing with identity crises, moral conflicts, broken families, pressures to conform and many other elements that, combined, lead to great struggles in their lives.
 By having clinicians on-site at these schools, they are able to address these needs by providing a collaborative approach with educators.
 We currently provide one-on-one therapy, group therapy, educational lectures to parents/educators, educational guidance and crisis management to students.

-Learn more about our School-Based Counseling Program in the video below.
+Learn more about our School-Based Counseling Program by watching the video below.

 Mercy Behavioral Health Services is licensed by the State of Tennessee.